LandslideNetwork/slide-sdk/SECURITY.md

 Heads up, beach bums!
 This open policy is specific to our testnet phase.
 As we paddle towards mainnet, we'll be updating our security policy to ensure we're ready for the big leagues.
 Stay tuned for updates!

 Stay groovy, stay secure!
-Cowabunga, dudes and dudettes! 🏄‍♂️🌊🛹
+Slide on board, dudes! 🏄‍♂️🌊🛹